id/emqx-docs/en_US/configuration/dashboard.md

       }
     }
   }
+  token_expired_time = 60m
+  cors = false
   swagger_support = true
   default_password = jEdOgGS6vzQ
+  sso {

   }
+}
 ```

 Where,

-- `swagger_support = true`: Enable Swagger (OpenAPI) UI available at the endpoint `/api-docs`.
-Set to `false` to disable.
 - `bind = "0.0.0.0:18083"`:  Address and port number that the listener will bind to.
 In this case, the listener will bind to all available network interfaces (`0.0.0.0`) on port `18083`. set to port number `0` will disable this listener.
 - `max_connections = 512`: Set the maximum number of concurrent connections that the listener will accept.
 In this case, the maximum number of connections is set to `512`.
 - `ssl_options.certfile`: Path to the PEM format certificates chain file.
 Server certificate as the first one, followed by its immediate issuer certificate then the issuer's issuer certificate, and so on.
 Root CA certificate is optional.
 The path prefix (only prefix) can be an environment variable.
 - `ssl_options.keyfile`: Path to the PEM format private key file.
+- `token_expired_time`: JWT token expiration time.
+- `cors`: Support Cross-Origin Resource Sharing (CORS).
+If you want to allow dashboard APIs to be accessed from other domains (e.g., a custom frontend), you’d set this to `true`.
+- `swagger_support = true`: Enable Swagger (OpenAPI) UI available at the endpoint `/api-docs`.
+Set to `false` to disable.
 - `default_password`: The password used to **initialize** the database record for `admin` user.
 NOTE: Changing this config after EMQX has booted for the first time has no effect.
-Once initialized, the default password `public` (which comes with the installation) must be changed from dashboard or CLI.
+Once initialized, the default password `public` (which comes with the installation) must be changed from the Dashboard or CLI.
+- `sso`: Configure Single Sign-On (SSO) integration.

 ::: tip